ubixgroup/Glass-Chirolytics/README.md

 npm run dev
 ```

 You can stop the client dev server by pressing `q` in the terminal.

-> ⚠️ Once the application is running, you may need to grant webcam access under your browsers settings.
+> Once the application is running, you may need to grant webcam access under your browsers settings.
 Otherwise the webcam feed may be empty.

+### Creating a two-person experience

+Both participants need the WebSocket server and client dev server running on the host machine (see above).
+Each person opens the app in their browser using the host machine's **network IP address** (e.g. `https://172.x.x.x:5173`), not `localhost` or `127.0.0.1`.
+The network IP is printed when you run `./gencert.sh`.

+On each browser, expand the mini-panel in the bottom-right corner and confirm:

+- **websocket** shows **connected**

+If websocket stays disconnected, double-check that both people are using the same network IP URL and that the WebSocket server is running.

 ## WebSocket Connection